contao/docs/docs/dev/framework/manager-plugin.md

 {{% /notice %}}

 {{% notice warning %}}
-You cannot use `$container->addCompilerPass()` here because ???.
-See how the [respective guide](/guides/modify-container-at-compile-time/modify-container-at-compile-time/) to see how to register a compiler pass.
+You cannot use `$container->addCompilerPass()` to add a compiler pass to the app here because `getExtensionConfig()` is called on every plugin during the process of merging the configuration of all the bundles (done in Symfony in the `MergeExtensionConfigurationPass`).
+If you want to register a regular compiler pass that is called **after** the extensions have been merged, see the [respective guide](/guides/modify-container-at-compile-time/) to learn more.
 {{% /notice %}}